seap-udea/RepoTemplate/README.md

 		Checking for cppunit:done.
 		All done.

-4. Download and install sonar-cube binaries.
+3. Download and install sonar-cube binaries.
 Sonar require two set of binaries: build-wrapper and sonar-scanner (for detailed explanations of this files see [Sonar Functionality](util/sonar/docs/sonarcloud.md)).
-Although they should be normally downloaded fron SonarQube sites, for the sake of simplicity we provide along this package a script for getting and placing it in the right place:
+Although they should be normally downloaded fron SonarQube website, for the sake of simplicity, we provide along this package a script for getting and placing it in the right place:

 		make sonarinstall